Mississippi river stage at Helena is near 10 ft and is on a slow fall. Not much fishing pressure lately at Desoto, and there are no new reports.

-For catfish try tightlining using worms or chicken livers, or try trotlines fished in shallow water when the water levels go back down.
+For catfish try tightlining using worms or chicken livers, or try trotlines fished in shallow water.

 For Mississippi River oxbow lakes, the fluctuations of the Mississippi River is an important factor for determining how the fishing is.
 Slow rises and slow falls produce the best fishing.
 The best crappie fishing on Desoto Lake is normally at water levels between 12-18 feet (Helena gauge).

 For a general map go to Http://outfitters.org Click on public waters and then click on Desoto Lake under "more area lake maps".